1cbyc/healthcare_data_encryption_tool/README.md

 - **RSA**: asymmetric encryption. just uses a pair of keys (like public and private key) for encryption and decryption. so, it is a two way thang!

 ### Now Let's use it
-- enter healthcare data and an encryption key in the web form.
+- enter healthcare data and an encryption key in the web form i designed.
+- then, select the encryption method and click "Encrypt" button to get the encrypted output. haha!